pbnjay/bdog/README.md

 ## Quick Start Guide

-To get started, find a database you want to play with (check out the airports example), then build and run the `webapi` command pointing at that database:
+To get started, find a database you want to play with, then build and run the `webapi` command pointing at that database.
+Here's a quick-start using the [airports example](./examples/README.md) data we've put together:

     cd examples
     bash fetch_airports.sh